ludus-leonis/FreeBeeGee/docs/INSTALL.md

 ## Upgrading

 While FreeBeeGee is still a Zero-version (v0.x), no upgrade docs are provided.
 Internal things might change at any time, even rooms will break between versions.
-Start with a fresh install till we reach v1.0.
+Download rooms you want to keep as snapshots, do a fresh install and recreate the rooms from the snapshots till we reach v1.0.